Bundoran Lifeboat Station: History

 Kerrigan of Finner Camp, who drowned at Rougey Cliffs.
 Despite his efforts to stay afloat, there was no boat available to be able to reach him in time.

 The Bundoran rescue committee was formed to evaluate what could be done, and this resulted in the formation of Bundoran Independent Rescue.
 After consultation with the RNLI Water Safety team at Tramore in County Waterford, a second-hand lifeboat was purchased from the RNLI, and a boathouse was constructed at West End Pier.
 The first five crew members were sent for training when the Irish Water Safety Association held a course at Tramore in conjunction with the RNLI.

-A second rescue boat was purchased in 1979, this one being a larger Avon Searider RIB, and in 1983, a second boathouse was constructed.
+A second rescue boat was purchased in 1979, this one being a larger Avon Searider RIB, and in 1983, a new boathouse was constructed.

 In 1991, the RNLI was approached by the BIR committee, with a view to the management of the station being transferred to the Institution.
 This was agreed, and took effect in 1992, initially on a one-year evaluation period.

 The U.S. Navy League (B-512), from the RNLI relief fleet, was placed on station on 28 March 1994, and a new boathouse was constructed at West Pier, to house the larger boat and Talus MB-4H amphibious tractor.
 Work was also carried out to remove rocks to provide a clear launching channel, to allow safer and easier launching of the lifeboat from its 'Drive-Off Drive-On' (Do-Do) launch carriage.
 On 30 May 1995, Bundoran would receive their permanently assigned lifeboat, the Helene (B-711).